llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Once again, apart from modern English, lawyers can claim to be multilingual based on their foundational studies of Latin.
 Specifically requesting quantification the number of languages spoken improves question clarity.
 Since English and Latin are most likely part of a lawyer's education, and French and Spanish are commonly taught in schools, a Saint Lucian Lawyer may have a base of four languages.
 Therefore a lawyer speaking more than four languages may demonstrate high levels of multilingualism, and perhaps creole may be one of the additional languages being acknowledged.

-+ *If you do speak more than one language, has this skill been crucial to representing/communicating with a client?*
++ *12. If you do speak more than one language, has this skill been crucial to representing/communicating with a client?*

 Yes